STB1019/Flutter-NFC/README.md

 If the tag is not enabled and has never been read, in the event of an access attempt, it will have 3 possibilities to be enabled.
-If it is not enabled within the third attempt, the tag will be blocked.
+If it is not enabled within the third attempt, the tag will be blocked. if a tag is enabled, it is removed from the blocked list and its attempts are reset

 If a tag is blocked it is always possible to unlock it by enabling it.